Technology Improves Morale in Office

 “Poor communication is a big problem in the workplace,” Supportive Solutions president Tonya Slawinski told Stringer.
 “Communication is an ongoing process rather than a static event.
 Employees generally have a high tolerance for change if kept in the loop.
 When communication breaks down, rumors run rampant and will directly impact productivity, focus and ultimately the finances of the company.”

-Improve Office Morale with New Technology
+Improve Office Morale Using New Communication Technology

 Even if employee concerns related to communications are unfounded, companies must be sure to address them right away to ensure continued worker satisfaction and growth, according to a recent post on the SurePayroll blog.
 As is the case with any problem, fault rests with all involved parties.
 However, in regard to problems related to inter-office communications, the boss should be proactive and encourage as much employee collaboration as possible to keep the company running effectively.